rush86999/atomic/README.md

 ## Core Agent Capabilities & Commands

-The Atomic Agent understands a variety of commands to interact with your integrated services.
+The Atom Agent understands a variety of commands to interact with your integrated services.
 Commands are typically issued in a chat interface with the agent.

 ### General Commands
 *   `help` or `?`: Displays a list of understood commands (this should be the agent's default response if a command isn't recognized).